Tagovailoa stays hot, throws for 3 TDs, Dolphins rout Browns

 FULL HOUSE

-The Dolphins distributed 66,563 tickets for Sunday’s game, which was the most since Hard Rock Stadium was renovated in 2015.
+The Dolphins distributed 66,563 tickets for the game, the most since Hard Rock Stadium was renovated in 2015.

-Dolphins fans swirled white “Go Fins” towels above their heads and erupted in chants of “MVP” for Tagovailoa during several of Miami’s possessions.
+“That’s a cool stat,” Tagovailoa said.
+“It just shows you the belief that our fans have in our team and kind of the resurrection of the organization for us.
+We’re going to try to keep this going after this bye week.”

 Browns: At Buffalo next Sunday.